livewire/volt/README.md

 ## License
 <a name="license"></a>

-Livewire Volt is open-sourced software licensed under the [MIT license](LICENSE.md).
+Volt is open-sourced software licensed under the [MIT license](LICENSE.md).